ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs6771_spring_26/index.md

 Reinforcement learning (RL) is a powerful framework for solving sequential decision making problems and has enjoyed tremendous success, e.g., [playing the game of Go](https://www.nature.com/articles/nature16961) and [training ChatGPT](https://chat.openai.com/auth/login).
-This course is designed to cover basic but important ideas of RL, as well as milestone papers in deep RL if time permits.
+This course is designed to cover important ideas and milestone papers of RL.

 ## Logistics